mr-manuel/venus-os_TailscaleGX/ReadMe.md

 and turn on __Allow remote connections__

-After tailscale starts up you will be presented a message reading:
+After tailscale starts up you will be presented a message reading and a QR code:

 >__connect this GX devices to your account at:__

 >__https://login.tailscale.com/x/xxxxxxxxxxxxx__

-On a computer, tablet or smart phone with the tailscale app installed, enter the URL exactly as it is shown on the screen.
+On a computer, tablet or smart phone with the tailscale app installed, enter the URL exactly as it is shown on the screen or scan the QR code with a mobile device.

 You will be asked login to your tailscale account.